 - Provide a self-survey tool for identifying some of the student’s basic cultural characteristics/values (home culture).

-- Explain how to use the survey criteria for analyzing a target culture.
+- Explain how to use the survey criteria for analyzing another culture (host culture).

 - Guide the student in making observations about the target culture and reflecting on their observations in light of the Lingenfelter model of basic values.